Cool, crunchy cucumbers tossed in a spicy-sweet Korean dressing that hits every flavor note. ♡

 - Don’t skip the salting step.
 It prevents a watery salad and helps the dressing stick.

-- Gochugaru gives authentic flavor.
+- Gochugaru gives authentic oi muchim flavor.
 Regular red pepper flakes work but taste different and are spicier.

 - This salad is best within a few hours.
-The cucumbers lose their crunch overnight.
+Store leftovers in an airtight container in the fridge for up to 2 days, but the cucumbers lose their crunch overnight.

 - Adjust the sugar and vinegar to your taste.
 Some like it sweeter, some tangier.